Cheri Honkala: Campaign goals

 The Stein–Honkala campaign set two immediate goals: to get its candidates on the ballots of as many states as possible before election day (November 6) and to make itself eligible to participate in the televised presidential debates, to take place in October.
 According to the rules of the Commission on Presidential Debates (CPD), the nonprofit organization that sponsors and produces the presidential and vice-presidential debates, to qualify for a place in the debates the Green Party's presidential slate must a) appear on a sufficient number of state ballots to make it theoretically possible for its candidates to receive enough electoral votes to win the election, and b) receive an average of 15% support from respondents in five selected national polls.
 The CPD's selection criteria have often been criticized as prohibitively restrictive.

 2016 Democratic National Convention

-Honkala planned a novel political protest called a "fart-in" to be staged at the 2016 DNC "to greet the rhetorical flatulence of Hillary Clinton with the real thing".
+Honkala planned a novel political protest called a "fart-in" to be staged at the 2016 Democratic National Convention, held in Philadelphia, "to greet the rhetorical flatulence of Hillary Clinton with the real thing".
 Just prior to the protest, Honkala hosted a "massive bean supper" for Sanders supporters in her home.